Mirantis/mke-docs/content/docs/concepts/cni.md

 ## Limitations

-- MKE4k supports integration with other CNIs (for example Calico Enterprise) as custom CNI - where deployment and management of such component is customer managed. deployed as an unmanaged CNI.
-Be aware that upgrades from MKE 3 to MKE 4k with unmanaged CNIs are subject to engagement by roadmap and Professional Services.
+- MKE4k supports integration with other CNIs (for example Calico Enterprise) as custom CNI - where deployment and management of such component is customer managed. with unmanaged CNIs are subject to engagement by roadmap and Professional Services.
 - Only clusters that use the default Kubernetes proxier `iptables` can be upgraded from MKE3 to MKE 4k.